supercat1337/rpc/README.md

 rpcCall();
 ```

+## The library consists of the following classes and functions:

+- `extractRPCResponse`(object, response_id = null, notify = true) - This function takes a JSON response object and extracts a response message from it.
+It checks the response type (error, data, or paged data) and creates a corresponding response message object (RPCErrorResponse, RPCDataResponse, or RPCPagedResponse).
+If notification is enabled, it notifies the response event handler with the extracted response message.
+The function returns the extracted response message.
+- `rpcFetchData`(input, options, id = null, notify = true) - This function fetches data using the RPC protocol and returns a response message.
+This function acts as a wrapper around the `rpcFetch` function.
+- `rpcFetchPageData`(input, options, id = null, notify = true) - This function fetches paged data using the RPC protocol and returns a response message.
+This function acts as a wrapper around the `rpcFetch` function.

+- `RPCRequestBody` class: This class is used to create RPC requests.
+- `RPCDataResponse` class: This class is used to create RPC responses.
+- `RPCErrorResponse` class: This class is used to create RPC error responses.
+- `RPCPagedResponse` class: This class is used to create RPC paged responses.

+- `responseEventHandler`: This service is used to handle RPC responses and events.

-## responseEventHandler service
+## ResponseEventHandler Service

-The responseEventHandler service acts as a central hub for response events, allowing different components to listen for and react to specific responses without having to know about each other's implementation details.
+The ResponseEventHandler Service acts as a central hub for response events, allowing different components to listen for and react to specific responses without having to know about each other's implementation details.

 Components can subscribe to specific response events using the on method, providing a callback function that will be executed when the response is received.
 When a response is received, the responseEventHandler instance can notify all subscribed components by emitting the response event, and the subscribed components can react accordingly.